frederic-perez/AmE-dictionary/data/dictionary.md

 __hose__ _n_ :dart: __1__ (Clothing & Fashion) Stockings, socks, and tights collectively.
 __hospice care__ _n_
 __hospice__ _n_ :two::hammer:
+__hospital radio__ _n_ A form of audio broadcasting produced specifically for the in-patients of hospitals, primarily in the United Kingdom.
+Hospital radio has been found to be beneficial to patients, lifting their mood and aiding recovery.
 __hoss__ _n_ (Animals) _dialect informal US_ A horse.
 __host__ _n_ :dart::seven::astonished: __1__ An army. __2__ A great number; a multitude. _A host of grandchildren and great-grandchildren._ _It provides a host of vaccines._ _A host of data._ _A host of techniques._ _A whole host of consequences._
 __hostage__ _n_ :three::mega::hammer: /ˈhɒs tɪdʒ/ :es: rehén